RediSearch/RediSearch/docs/Aggregations.md

   SORTBY 2 @hour ASC
 ```

 And as a final step, we can format the hour as a human readable timestamp.
-This is done by calling the transformation function `time` that formats unix timestamps.
+This is done by calling the transformation function `timefmt` that formats unix timestamps.
 You can specify a format to be passed to the system's `strftime` function ([see documentation](http://strftime.org/)), but not specifying one  is equivalent to specifying `%FT%TZ` to `strftime`.

 ```
 FT.AGGREGATE myIndex "*"